Medications to Treat Cocaine Addiction

 - Muscle tremors

-- Lack of physical energy
+- Lack of energy—both mental and physical

 - Nervousness and agitation

-- Marked increase in appetite
+- Increased appetite

 - Modafinil: May prevent the fatigue and drowsiness associated with cocaine withdrawal by promoting healthy nighttime sleep and encouraging dopamine production.

 - Topiramate: An anticonvulsant drug that may ease agitation during recovery by reducing activity in the central nervous system

 - Vigabatrin: An anti-epileptic medication that may reduce cocaine cravings by increasing production of GABA.

 - Gabapentin: This drug helps to restore feelings of wellbeing by promoting the release of the neurotransmitter GABA.